Danish Police: Concert Security OK

-After a three-week investigation, police decided the festival's organizers were not responsible for their deaths, Police Chief Constable Uffe Kornerup said Monday.
-The final report was delivered to the Justice and Culture ministries this week, as is standard procedure, and no further action was expected.
+After a three-week investigation, police decided the festival’s organizers were not responsible for their deaths, Police Chief Constable Uffe Kornerup said this week.
+The final report was delivered to the Justice and Culture ministries Monday, as is standard procedure, and no further action was expected.

 Slippery mud due to heavy rains worsened the situation at the outdoor festival in Roskilde, 25 miles west of Copenhagen, Kornerup said.
 About 74,000 tickets had been sold for the day’s performances.

 Security measures included physical barriers designed to prevent overcrowding.

 ``It’s normal that young people push and squeeze at rock concerts, but here it sadly developed in a catastrophic way,″ Kornerup said .